Pushpavalli (TV series): Plot

+Season 1: Pushpavalli is the story of a girl (named Pushpavalli) who meets a charming man, Nikhil Rao in an event in Bhopal.
+Nikhil who finds Pushpavalli cool and kind spends time with her, thinking she doesn't have many friends.
+While there is nothing between the two, Pushpavalli feels that Nikhil also likes her.
+Finding out that Nikhil is from Bangalore, she takes up a job in a children's library located close to Nikhil's office, which is run by one of her school friends named Pankaj.
+In Bangalore, she stays in a PG run by Vasu.
+She hires a tea vendor called T-Boy to stalk Nikhil and get all the information about his arrival back to India.
+In exchange she steals and shares the information from the contacts database of the library, to help for his upcoming CCTV camera business.
+What follows is a flurry of lies from Pushpavalli to get close to Nikhil without making it apparent to him.
+The show nears to an end with Nikhil finding out about and confronting it, and it concludes with Pushpavalli accessing visuals to Nikhil's house via a CCTV camera that the T-Boy has installed.

 Season 2: The story continues with the premise of Pushpavalli's engagement with Vidyuth, a sweet, caring and considerate guy, who is Pushpavalli's mother's choice.
 The event is held in Bangalore where it is revealed that Pushpavalli wishes to take revenge on Nikhil for humiliating and rejecting her, enlisting T-Boy's help.
 She relocates to Bangalore on the pretext of spending time with her fiancé, and impressing his family, but ends up getting back her old job at Pankaj's library, where it is revealed that he and Swati are pursuing a relationship.
 She also starts living secretly in Vasu's PG, without the latter's knowledge, creating a new phase of challenges for her.
 The story continues as Pushpavalli furthers her saga of lies to regain Nikhil's trust and confidence in her, while simultaneously seeking vengeance and manoeuvring her oblivious fiancé and Pankaj away from her intentions.